-In some cases, a transient voltage suppressor (TVS) is used on the input of regulators.
+In some cases a transient voltage suppressor (TVS) is used on the input of regulators.
 One class of this device has a snap-back characteristic (thyristor type).
 The use of a device with this type of characteristic is not recommended.
 When the TVS fires, the clamping voltage falls to a very low value.
 If this voltage is less than the output voltage of the regulator, the output capacitors discharge through the device back to the input.
-This uncontrolled current flow can damage the device.
+This uncontrolled current flow may damage the device.

-10 Layout
+11 Layout

-10.1 Layout Guidelines
+11.1 Layout Guidelines

 The PCB layout of any DC/DC converter is critical to the optimal performance of the design.
 Poor PCB layout can disrupt the operation of an otherwise good schematic design.
 Even if the converter regulates correctly, bad PCB layout can mean the difference between a robust design and one that cannot be mass produced.
-Furthermore, to a great extent, the EMI performance of the regulator is dependent on the PCB layout.
-In a buck converter, the most critical PCB feature is the loop formed by the input capacitor or capacitors and power ground, as shown in Figure 10-1.
+Furthermore, to a great extent the EMI performance of the regulator is dependent on the PCB layout.
+In a buck converter the most critical PCB feature is the loop formed by the input capacitor(s) and power ground, as shown in Figure 51.
 This loop carries large transient currents that can cause large transient voltages when reacting with the trace inductance.
 These unwanted transient voltages disrupt the proper operation of the converter.
 Because of this, the traces in this loop must be wide and short, and the loop area as small as possible to reduce the parasitic inductance.
-Figure 10-2 and Figure 10-3 show a recommended layout for the critical components of the LMR34215-Q1.
+Figure 52 shows a recommended layout for the critical components of the LMR36006-Q1.